 What happens at a public health funeral?

-If nobody is prepared to arrange the funeral we will take responsibility for the funeral arrangements.
+If no one is prepared to arrange the funeral we will take responsibility for making the arrangements.
 This includes:

 - registration of the death

 - instructing a funeral director to collect the body

 - providing a coffin

 - transporting the deceased to the Easthampstead Park Cemetery and Crematorium by private ambulance

 The cremation or burial will normally be held first thing in the morning and unless a service has been arranged the coffin will be laid in the Chapel for 10 minutes to allow anyone to attend and pay their respects.
 When a burial is arranged the coffin will be taken straight to the grave and again, a period of normally not less than 10 minutes is allowed for those wishing to pay their respects to do so.

 Anyone with an interest may contact the crematorium for further information.